JSengottuvel/JkUtils/c/README.md

 # How to compile on GCC?

-gcc configstore.c configstore_example.c -o configstore.exe
+gcc configstore.c configstore_example.c jkcstring.c -o configstore.exe

 # How to execute the program?